 For Europe-based Samsung Galaxy S6 Edge devices, the wait for Android Nougat finally appears to be over.
 Samsung began rolling out its Nougat update on March 29, arriving with the build number G928FXXU3CQC2.
 It also brought along with it the long awaited Android security patch for March as well as a few bug fixes.
 The OTA update may take a few days to reach you, but there's always the option of installing the update manually via the Settings.

 The Galaxy A5 (2016) is getting the Nougat OTA in Russia and India now, and the A7 (2016) is getting the update in India, too.
-We've heard that the A3 (2016) will be getting Nougat as well, but there is no roll out timeline yet.
+The A3 (2016) has started receiving the update to Android 7.0 Nougat over the air in Europe with firmware version A310FXXU3CQE6.
 The Galaxy S5 is incompatible with Nougat, sadly.

 |Device||Android 7.0||Android 7.1||Android 7.1.1|